zmrfzn/data-driven-dave/Configure.md

   - To see your game stats on a New Relic dashboard edit the game_stats.json file by doing a global search and replace to substitute "YOUR_ACCOUNT_ID" with your 7-digit [account ID](https://docs.newrelic.com/docs/accounts/accounts-billing/account-structure/account-id/).
   - Then, copy the modified JSON and [import the dashboard](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/introduction-dashboards/#dashboards-import) into your New Relic account.

+> Note: the release bundle contains all the files you need to run the game.
+You do not need to download or clone the source code.

 ## Running the program

 Simply Double click or run the executable file from your favorite terminal `data-dave-win.exe` `data-dave-mac` on your machine.